 CBD oil is best when swallowed on a full stomach.

 What Happens If You Give Your Cat Too Much CBD?

-If you exceed the recommended dosage a little, your cat should be okay.
-If your cat consumes much more than recommended, contact an emergency veterinary service and monitor your cat for adverse reactions.
+If you exceed the recommended amount a little, your cat should be okay.
+If your cat consumes much more than recommended, contact an emergency veterinary service and monitor your cat for any negative event.

 Serious reactions are rare, but it’s always best to err on the side of caution where your cat’s health is concerned.